NyeinChanAung203/PhayarSar/README.md

 ## Acknowledgments

 This project uses data from [Sann Lynn Htun](https://github.com/sannlynnhtun-coding).
-Their repository, [PhayarSar](https://github.com/sannlynnhtun-coding/PhayarSar), provided invaluable resources for this work.
+His repository, [PhayarSar](https://github.com/sannlynnhtun-coding/PhayarSar), provided invaluable resources for this work.

-We appreciate their efforts and contributions to the open-source community.
+We appreciate his efforts and contributions to the open-source community.

 ## ScreenShots
 ### Light Mode